 DPC Contact details

-Telephone: 0761 104 800 Lo Call Number: 1890 252 231
+Telephone: 0761 104 800

+Lo Call Number: 1890 252 231

+E-mail: info@dataprotection.ie

-E-mail: info@dataprotection.ie Address: Data Protection Commission
+Address: Data Protection Commission

 Canal House, Station Road, Portarlington

-R32 AP23 Co.
+R32 AP23

+Co.
 Laois

+2.4.2.
+At a minimum, the initial notification to the DPC shall contain the following:

+Γ • The nature of the personal data breach. • The categories of data subjects (e.g. children, other vulnerable groups, people with disabilities, employees, customers). • Approximate number of data subjects affected. • Categories of personal data/records (e.g. health data, education records, social care information, financial details, bank account numbers, passport numbers etc). • Approximate number of personal data records concerned. • Name and contact details of the DPO (from where more information can be obtained).

+• Description of the likely consequences of the personal data breach (e.g. identity theft, fraud, financial loss, threat to professional secrecy etc).

+4 Available at www.enisa.europa.eu/publications/dbn-severity

-- 2.4.2.
-At a minimum, the initial notification to the DPC shall contain the following: - The nature of the personal data breach. - The categories of data subjects (e.g. children, other vulnerable groups, people with disabilities, employees, customers). - Approximate number of data subjects affected. - Categories of personal data/records (e.g. health data, education records, social care information, financial details, bank account numbers, passport numbers etc). - Approximate number of personal data records concerned. - Name and contact details of the DATA PROTECTION OFFICE (from where more information can be obtained). - Description of the likely consequences of the personal data breach (e.g. identity theft, fraud, financial loss, threat to professional secrecy etc). - Description of the measures undertaken (or proposed to be undertaken) by the ETB to address the breach (including, where appropriate, measures to mitigate its possible adverse effects). - Important note: where the exact details of any of the above are not yet known, this shall not delay a timely breach notification to the DPC.
-Further information can follow, when available: "the information may be provided in phases without undue further delay4". - 2.4.3.
-If the controller chooses to only notify the Data Protection Commission, it is recommended that the controller indicates, where appropriate, whether the breach involves establishments located in other Member States.
+- Description of the measures undertaken (or proposed to be undertaken) by the ETB to address the breach (including, where appropriate, measures to mitigate its possible adverse effects). - Important note: where the exact details of any of the above are not yet known, this shall not delay a timely breach notification to the DPC.
+Further information can follow, when available: "the information may be provided in phases without undue further delays". - 2.4.3.
+I the controller chooses to only notify the Data Protection Commission, it is recommended that the controller indicates, where appropriate, whether the breach involves establishments located in other Member States.